tocarevmax/DrumKick/README.md

 * Set up a rails task to weekly update the database if a band goes on tour.

-* Expand schema to include separates 'venues' table.
+* Expand schema to include separate 'venues' table.
 Build bi-directional Venue-Concert-Artist associations.

 * Clearer concert detail information when it has more than one artist in the lineup.